 Nitro skills and stuff to work on

-We’ve all heard the saying, “practice makes perfect,” which is very true, especially in the RC racing world.
-Even in other areas of this magazine you’ll read interviews with pro drivers who will tell you that you need lots of practice to place high at big races and be considered for sponsorships.
+We’ve all heard the saying, “practice makes perfect,” which is very true, especially in the RC racing world and it just may be the secret to become a better driver.
+Even in other areas of this website you’ll read articles with pro drivers who will tell you that you need lots of practice to place high at big races and be considered for sponsorships.
 But did you know that practice isn’t just about driving your car on the track?
 Yes, track practice is essential to becoming a better driver but there are more areas where you should practice to improve your skills and success at the track.
 Let’s go through the things you should do if you want to be the best racer at your track.

 The most natural association with the word, “practice,” is driving on a track.
 Practicing to become a pro requires driving on the track much more often than the morning before the race.
 Prerace and club racing does count for practice, but going to the track several times a week will help hone your skills further.

 While you are practicing there are many areas to focus on.
 Try to break down the sections of the track into separate areas to practice.
 For example; turns.
 You’ll want to practice entering corners fast, braking, hitting the apex and accelerating out of the turns.